Naomi Yamamoto Explained

 Background

 Yamamoto is a third-generation Japanese-Canadian.
 Both her parents were born in Vancouver, but were interned in the Kootenays for part of World War II.
-Yamamoto was also born in Vancouver and grew up with one brother and one sister, who all moved to North Vancouver in 1970.
-Her father had instilled in her an appreciation of outdoor activities, such as fishing, trail running, and cycling, which turned into lifelong hobbies.[3]
+Yamamoto was also born in Vancouver and grew up with one brother and one sister; the whole family moved to North Vancouver in 1970.
+Her father had instilled in her an appreciation of outdoor activities, such as fishing, trail running, and cycling, which turned into lifelong hobbies.[2]

-She graduated, in 1982, from the University of British Columbia where she studied film and television production.
-Then she went to work at her family's Japan Camera outlet for seven years.
+She majored in film and television studies at the University of British Columbia, graduating with a bachelor of arts degree in 1982.[2]
+[3] She went on to work at her family's Japan Camera outlet for seven years.
 In 1988, along with a business partner, she opened her own company, Lasercolor Design & Printing, which specialized in laser printing.
 With a growing clientele in the film and television industry who needed props, the business was renamed Lasercolor Business Graphics and Props.
 As laser printing became more common, the company was renamed again to Tora Design, focusing more on the design aspect.

 She started volunteering at the North Shore Neighbourhood House, which assisted seniors and at-risk children.
-She was active with the North Vancouver Chamber of Commerce[4] and served one tern (1997–98) as president of the B.C.
+She was active with the North Vancouver Chamber of Commerce[4] and served one term (1997–98) as president of the B.C.
 Chamber of Commerce.[5]
-She spent six years, beginning in 1995, on the Capilano College board of governors[6] and eleven years, beginning in 1998, on the North Shore Credit Union board of directors as well as eight years, beginning in 2001, on the Vancouver Coastal Health board of directors.[7]
+She spent six years, beginning in 1995, on the Capilano College board of governors;[6] eleven years, beginning in 1998, on the North Shore Credit Union board of directors; and eight years, beginning in 2001, on the Vancouver Coastal Health board of directors.[7]

 In 1998 she helped organize a BC-specific economic summit[8] and participate in a provincial government task force examining how to improve the province's economy.[9]
-[10] All her activities were recognized by the Vancouver Board of Trade, in 2000, with the Women in the Spotlight Award[11] and by the newspaper Business in Vancouver, in 2003, with their Influential Women in Business Award.
+[10] She was recognized by the Vancouver Board of Trade in 2000 with the Women in the Spotlight Award,[11] and by the newspaper Business in Vancouver in 2003 with their Influential Women in Business Award.
 She also served on the board of directors for the Gordon and Marion Smith Foundation for Young Artists, beginning in 2004.[12]

-In February 2007 she started work as the president and general manager of the North Vancouver Chamber of Commerce, a position she kept until she was elected as MLA.[13]
-As president of the NV Chamber of Commerce she supported the introduction of the carbon tax[14] and opposed a proposal for introducing a statutory holiday in February.[15]
+In February 2007 she started work as the president and general manager of the North Vancouver Chamber of Commerce, a position she kept until she was elected MLA.[13]
+In that role she supported the introduction of the carbon tax[14] and opposed a proposal for introducing a statutory holiday in February.[15]

 Provincial politics

-In the 39th Parliament, Yamamoto's BC Liberal Party formed a majority government.
-She was not appointed to any committees but Premier Gordon Campbell included her in his cabinet as Minister of State for Intergovernmental Relations.
-In this position she worked with American and Canadian federal officials in resolving US-Canada border issues prior to the 2010 Winter Olympics in Vancouver,[26] [27] as well as hosting officials from other governments during the games.
-She helped coordinate the provincial government response to the US state of Montana and the United Nations concerning resource extraction in Flathead River Valley that was impacting the Waterton-Glacier International Peace Park; the province implemented a short term ban on mining and oil/gas extraction, followed a permanent ban in a designated area with the Flathead Watershed Area Conservation Act in 2011.[28]
-[29]
+In the 39th Parliament, Yamamoto's BC Liberal Party formed a majority government, and she was named to Premier Gordon Campbell's cabinet as Minister of State for Intergovernmental Relations.[27]
+[28] In this position she worked with American and Canadian federal officials in resolving US-Canada border issues prior to the 2010 Winter Olympics in Vancouver,[29] [30] as well as hosting officials from other governments during the games.
+She helped coordinate the provincial government response to the US state of Montana and the United Nations concerning resource extraction in Flathead River Valley that was impacting the Waterton-Glacier International Peace Park; the province implemented a short term ban on mining and oil/gas extraction, followed a permanent ban in a designated area with the Flathead Watershed Area Conservation Act in 2011.[31]
+[32]

 As Minister of Advanced Education, Yamamoto introduced the Advanced Education Statutes Amendment Act, 2011 (Bill 18), which sought to implement several measures, including harmonizing the federal and provincial student load procedure, expanding the Personal Education Number system which tracks students in the BC educational system to also include private educational institutions, specifying that board members of colleges and universities are to act in the best interests of the institution, and updating the Architectural Institute of BC's dispute resolution process.[58]
 The bill was introduced on November 3, 2011, but was not adopted before the winter break.